SamReilly01/AWM_CA1/README.md

 conda env export --from-hisory > ENV.yml
 ```

-I used the following commands to build the backend and frontend images for my project:
+I used the following commands to build the images for my project:
 ```
 docker build -t geodjango_tutorial_image .
 ```